diagrams/diagrams-doc/doc/manual.rst

 backend, is written purely in Haskell.
 It outputs encapsulated PostScript (EPS) files.
 Note that by nature, EPS does not support transparency.
-The postscript backend also does not support embedded images.
-However, it is fairly complete in its support for other features with the exception of gradients.
+The postscript backend also does not support embedded images or gradients.
+However, it is fairly complete in its support for other features and includes experimental support for multi-page output and CMYK colors.

 The source code for the postscript backend can be found in the `diagrams-postscript`:repo: repository.